-This was the case with Paganism, which in its most general form is known by the fact that it surmises, assumes and worships God in the creature.
-This applies to the lowest Animism, as well as to the highest Buddhism.
+This was the case with Paganism, which in its most general form is known by the fact, that it surmises, assumes and worships God in the creature.
+This applies to lowest Animism, as well as to highest Buddhism.
 Paganism does not rise to the conception of the independent existence of a God beyond and above the creature.
 But even in this imperfect form it has for its starting-point a definite interpretation of the relation of the infinite to the finite, and to this it owed its power to produce a finished form for human society.
-Simply because it possessed this significant starting-point was it able to produce a form of its own for the whole of human life.--It is the same with Islamism, which is characterized by its purely anti-pagan ideal, cutting off all contact between the creature and God.
-Mohammed and the Korân are the historic names, but in its nature the Crescent is the only absolute antithesis to Paganism.
-Islâm isolates God from the creature, in order to avoid all commingling with the creature.
-As antipode, Islâm was possessed of an equally far-reaching tendency, and was also able to originate an entirely peculiar world of human life. - The same is the case with Romanism.
-Here also the papal tiara, the hierarchy, the mass, etc., are but the outcome of one fundamental thought: viz., that God enters into fellowship with the creature by means of a mystic middle-link, which is the Church;-not taken as a mystic organism, but as a visible, palpable and tangible institution.
-Here the Church stands between God and the world, and so far as it was able to adopt the world and to inspire it, Romanism also created a form of its own for human society.-And now, by the side of and opposite to these three, Calvinism takes its stand with a fundamental thought which is equally profound.
-It does not seek God in the creature, as Paganism; it does not isolate God from the creature, as Islamism; it posits no mediate communion between God and the creature, as does Romanism; but proclaims the exalted thought that, although standing in high majesty above the creature, God enters into immediate fellowship with the creature, as God the Holy Spirit.
+Simply because it possessed this significant starting-point was it able to produce a form of its own for the whole of human life.
+It is the same with Islamism, which is characterized by its purely anti-paganistic ideal cutting off all contact between the creature and God.
+Mohammed and the Koran are the historic names, but in its nature the Crescent is only the absolute antithesis to Paganism.
+Islam isolates God from the creature, in order to avoid all commingling with the creature.
+As antipode Islam was possessed of an equally far-reaching tendency, and was also able to originate an entirely peculiar world of human life.
+The same is the case with Romanism.
+Here also the papal tiara, the hierarchy, the mass, etc., are but the ontcome of one fundamental thought: viz., that God enters into fellowship with the creature by means of a mystic middle-link which is the Church; not taken as a mystic organism, but as a visible, palpable and tangible institute.
+Here the Church stands between God and the world, and so far as it was able to adopt the world and to inspire it, Romanism also created a form of its own for human society.
+And now by the side of and over against these three, Calvinism takes its stand with a fundamental thought which is equally profound.
+It does not seek God in the creature, as Paganism; it does not isolate God from the creature, as Islamism; it posits no mediate communion between God and the creature, as does Romanism; but proclaims the exalted thought that although standing in high majesty above the creature God enters into immediate fellowship with the creature by means of his Holy Spirit.
 This is even the heart and kernel of the Calvinistic confession of predestination.
 There is communion with God, but only in entire accord with his counsel of peace from all eternity.
-Thus there is no grace but such as comes to us immediately from God.

-At every moment of our existence, our entire spiritual life rests in God Himself.
-The "Deo Soli Gloria" was not the starting-point but the result, and predestination was inexorably maintained, not for the sake of separating man from man, nor in the interest of personal pride, but in order to guarantee from eternity to eternity, to our inner self, a direct and immediate communion with the Living God.
-The opposition against Rome aimed therefore with the Calvinist first of all at the dismissal of a Church, which placed itself between the soul and God.
-The Church consisted not in an office, nor in an independent institute, the believers themselves were the Church, inasmuch as by faith they stood in touch with the Almighty.
-Thus, as in Paganism, Islamism and Romanism, so also in Calvinism is found that proper, definite interpretation of the fundamental relation of man to God, which is required as the first condition of a real life-system.
+Thus there is no grace, but such as comes to ns immediately from God.
+At every moment of our existence our entire spiritual life rests in God Himself.
+The Deo Soli Gloria was not the starting-point but the result, and predestination was inexorably maintained not for the sake of separating man from man, nor in the interest of personal pride, but in order to guarantee from eternity to eternity a direct and immediate communion with the Living God.
+The opposition against Rome aimed therefore with the Calvinist first of all at the dismissal of a church, which placed itself between the soul and God.
+The church consisted not in an office, nor in an independent institute, the believers themselves were the Church, in as much as by faith they stood in touch with the Almighty.
+Thus as in Paganism, Islamism and Romanism, so also in Calvinism is found that proper, definite interpretation of the fundamental relation of man to God, required as the first condition of a real life-system, that shall be able to create a form of its own for our human life.